I. Data Collection on Our Website

 We use the messaging service WhatsApp from WhatsApp Ireland Limited, 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland, to offer and provide counseling to people who contact us in German or Portuguese.
 For this purpose, we usually use the “WhatsApp Business API" version.
 Sometimes we also use WhatsApp's standard version.

 Communication takes place via end-to-end encryption (peer-to-peer), which prevents WhatsApp or other third parties from gaining access to the communicated content.

 Your data will only ever be used to respond to your request via WhatsApp.
-It will not be disclosed to third parties.
+We will not disclose it to third parties.

-The communication content exchanged on WhatsApp shall remain with us until you either request us to delete it, revoke your consent concerning the storage of the content or if the purpose for storing the data no longer applies (e.g., after your request has been finally processed and completed).
-Mandatory legal provisions - in particular legal retention periods - remain unaffected by this.
+The communication content exchanged on WhatsApp will be stored by us until the purpose for storing the data no longer applies (e.g., after the processing of your inquiry has been completed), until you revoke your consent, or until you request us to delete it.
+Mandatory legal provisions, in particular legal retention periods, remain unaffected.